 - Epsom salts.
 Soak your feet in Epsom salts for 30 minutes twice a day.
 The magnesium and sulfate in the salts are absorbed through the skin and help repair tissue.
 This can also alleviate ingrown toenails.

-- Choose heels 2 inches or lower.
+- Are 2 inches or lower.
 The higher the heel, the more stress on the front of the foot.

-- Make sure the shoe has a wide toe box (the part of the shoe that surrounds your toes).
+- Have a wide toe box (the part of the shoe that surrounds your toes).
 Avoid pointy-toed heels as they put added pressure on the front of the foot.

 - High, pointy stilettos.
 Because pointy-toed heels narrow around the toes, they will cramp your toes.
 Their height will put extra pressure on the front of your foot.

 - Peep-toed heels.
-In the summer months it can be tempting to show off pedicures at the office while still meeting dress code.
-However, heels with a small opening in the front at the toes can push toes forward or even cause them to overlap.
+Heels with a small opening in the front that shoes off the toes can push toes forward or even cause them to overlap.
 Sometimes they can force the nail into the skin, causing ingrown toenails.

 - Very high wedges or platforms.
 These stylish shoes may appear to provide more support than heels as the platform is often the same height from ball to heel.
 However, they can often cause problems with balance and stability, leading to ankle rolls.
 If you do wear wedges, choose a lower height and one with ankles straps to provide extra support.

 What Are The Best Work Shoes For Women?